 Although, substantially all revenue is recognized at a point in time, a relatively insignificant amount of installation revenue associated with the sale of grain storage and protein production systems is recognized on an "over time" basis as discussed below.
 The Company also recognizes revenue "over time" with respect to extended warranty or maintenance contracts and certain technology services.
-Largely, all of the contracts with customers that relate to "over time" revenue recognition have contract durations of less than 12 months.
+Generally, all of the contracts with customers that relate to "over time" revenue recognition have contract durations of less than 12 months.

 Grain Storage and Protein Production Systems Installation Revenue.
 In certain countries, the Company sells grain storage and protein production systems where the Company is responsible for construction and installation, and the sale is contingent upon customer acceptance.
-Under these conditions, the revenues are recognized over the term of the contract.
+Under these conditions, the revenues are recognized over the term of the contract when the Company can objectively determine control has been transferred to the customer in accordance with agreed-upon specifications in the contract.
 For these contracts, the Company may be entitled to receive an advance payment, which is recognized as a contract liability for the amount in excess of the revenue recognized.
 The Company uses the input method using costs incurred to date relative to total estimated costs at completion to measure the progress toward satisfaction of the performance obligation.
 Revenues are recorded proportionally as costs are incurred.
 Costs include labor, material and overhead.
 The estimation of the progress toward completion is subject to various assumptions.
 As part of the estimation process, the Company reviews the length of time to complete the performance obligation, the cost of materials and labor productivity.
 If a significant change in one of the assumptions occurs, then the Company will recognize an adjustment under the cumulative catch-up method and the impact of the adjustment on the revenue recorded to date is recognized in the period the adjustment is identified.